DynamicDevices/female-stem-pioneers/CONTRIBUTING.md

    - Reason for the addition/modification
    - Any relevant links or references
    - Confirmation that you agree to CC BY 4.0 licensing
+   - **Run linting and formatting tools before submitting your pull request.**

 ## Attribution Guidelines